-Sometimes life throws us a major curve-ball and wow did it throw us a tough one recently!
-A few months ago my husband was diagnosed with Celiac Disease.
+Sometimes life throws us a major curve-ball and wow did it throw us a tough one last year!
+In August 2019 my husband was diagnosed with Celiac Disease.

 This post may contain affiliate links.
 Please read my disclosure policy.

 He’s almost never sick but one day he developed a rash of blisters that we could not get rid of!
-We saw a few different doctors who prescribed medications that didn’t help and one that actually made it worse!
+So he saw a few different doctors who prescribed medication that didn’t help and one that actually made his condition worse!

-It was four months of that.
-Not fun!
-He was miserable, in pain, and frustrated, and I was miserable for him.
+Poor man, he went through four months of that and he was miserable, in pain, and frustrated, and I was miserable for him.

-During the four months with no answers and still no relief for him, we searched endless medical articles for an answer.
+During the four months with no answers and no improvement in his condition, we searched endless medical articles for an answer.
 We also asked for advice from a family member who is a doctor.

 From what we’d read we knew enough about the condition to know that we should be hoping and praying he didn’t have it, however, he needed to be tested before we jumped to any conclusions.